 Next, add a ‘save’ button to your site.
 This allows people to save your content to their Pinterest boards directly from your website.
-You can use the one Pinterest provides, or you can use a social sharing plugin to get the job done (I’m currently using one called Scriptless Social Sharing).
+You can use the one Pinterest provides, or you can use a social sharing plugin to get the job done (I’m currently using one called Social Pug).

 Finally, give a shout out to your audience that you’re on Pinterest!
 Share with them your profile URL and encourage them to follow you.
 You can do this on your Facebook page, email, Instagram page, etc. Wherever you can tell them, let them know.

 Next comes strategy and pinning.
 Here are a few resources for you: